ROS-FE/fe-ros-docs/docs/tf_moveit/urdf.md

 In the above URDF we are defining two links: `world` and `frame_1` (the `<link>` tag).
 We then define a `<joint>` tag that describes their relation: `frame_1` is offset from `world` by 1m along the `Z` axis.

-With Python scripts it was easy -- we ran the script and we were able to observe this relations.
+With Python scripts it was easy -- we ran the script and we were able to observe these relations.
 Working with URDFs requires some extra steps.

 Copy the content of the code snippet above and store it into a file called `two_frames.urdf`.
 Then, load this file onto the parameter server as `/robot_description`:
 ```